techmouse/steam-compatdata-symlinker-thing/README.md

 NOTE: Filter checks aren't applied to broken symlinks.

 ## Compatibility problems:
+### Non-Steam games:
+As of right now, there doesn't seem to be any reliable way to detect and track data for non-Steam games.
+Things may change in the future, but this seems to be something I can't automate for now.

+But you can still manually make symlinks of your own for them.
+And if you need help finding which compatdata directory belongs to the non-Steam game you're looking for, open a console and type:

+`find ~/path/to/your/steamapps/compatdata/ -iname *program*name*here* 2>/dev/null`

+Just use `*` instead of spaces.
+If the program wrote user data to the prefix, then that should find it.

+### Games who's titles are all numbers:
-The only problem I can foresee would be with a game who's title is all numbers.
+The only other problem I can foresee would be with a game who's title is all numbers.
 For example, the game [10,000,000](https://store.steampowered.com/app/227580/10000000/).

 This script would create a symlink in compatdata that uses the game's title, which is all numbers, and this could create compatibliity problems for any game who's game ID matches the first game's title.